Could you give us some background info? Where are you from? What first triggered your interest in

 I don’t think so.
 But what authors say is never

 the last word on their work.
-I think I was trying to bring the
+I think I was trying to bring the aesthetic and

 the horrific as close together as possible to create a humanely upsetting